vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 --o-filtered-data filtered39-seqs-dada2.qza
 ```

-### Export ASV table
+### Export ASV table and representative sequences

 ```
+# Example ASV table without filtering
 qiime tools export
--- input-path filtered25-table-dada2.qza
+-- input-path table-dada2.qza \
---output-path ASV25table/
+--output-path ASVtable/

+#Export representative sequences
 qiime tools export  \
---input-path filtered25-seqs-dada2.qza \
+--input-path rep-seqs-dada2.qza \
---output-path Dada2-filtered25-repseqs
+--output-path rep-seq-ASV.fasta
 ```

-Convert the ASV table in Biom
+Convert the ASV table to tsv in Biom

 ```
 biom convert
--i ASV25table/feature-table.biom
+-i ASVtable/feature-table.biom
--o ASV25table/ASV25-frequency-table.tsv  --to-tsv
+-o ASVtable/ASV-frequency-table.tsv  --to-tsv
 ```

 ## Taxonomic assignment

-ASVs passing the quality control and filtering thresholds were taxonomically assigned using the MARES_COI_NOBAR reference sequence database (Arranz, Pearman, Aguirre, & Liggins, 2019).
+ASVs passing the quality control and filtering thresholds (rep-seq-ASV.fasta) were taxonomically assigned using the MARES reference sequence database.

-[MARES](https://www.nature.com/articles/s41597-020-0549-9) is the most comprehensive COI reference database for marine eukaryotes available, and provides users the ability to retain taxa that cannot be assigned at the species level, but can be assigned at higher taxonomic levels.
+[MARES](https://www.nature.com/articles/s41597-020-0549-9) is the most comprehensive CO1 reference database for marine eukaryotes available, and provides users the ability to retain taxa that cannot be assigned at the species level, but can be assigned at higher taxonomic levels.

-We used MARES_NOBAR (https://osf.io/4f8mk/)
+**To use MARES reference database :**
+Download MARES_NOBAR from https://osf.io/4f8mk/
+*Note : You can also used you MARES_BAR.*

+Place MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta in the main folder or include the path after -db

 ### Assign each sequence to a taxon

-We first performed a BLASTn with an e-value of 1-60 for high-quality matches and max_target_seqs equal to 1.
+We first performed a BLASTn against MARES reference database with an e-value of 1-60 for high-quality matches and max_target_seqs equal to 10.

-**Citation** :

 ```
-bash Scripts/Blasn_prepareToMegan.sh
+blastn -db MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta -query rep-seq-ASV.fasta -evalue 1e-60 -max_target_seqs 10 -outfmt 5 -out MARES_MEGAN.txt -num_threads 12

 ```

-### Annotate sequences with species
+### Annotate sequences with taxonomy

-Then, we used MEGAN 6.18.3 for taxonomic assignment within the NCBI taxonomy framework using the default Lowest Common Ancestor algorithm parameters.
+Then, we used MEGAN 6.18.9 for taxonomic assignment within the NCBI taxonomy framework using the default Lowest Common Ancestor (LCA) algorithm parameters.

-**Citation** : (Huson et al., 2016)
+**Citation** : Huson DH, Beier S, Flade I, Górska A, El-Hadidi M, et al. (2016) MEGAN Community Edition - Interactive Exploration and Analysis of Large-Scale Microbiome Sequencing Data.
+PLOS Computational Biology 12(6): e1004957. https://doi.org/10.1371/journal.pcbi.1004957

+Launch MEGAN 6.18.9

-Launch MEGAN, import the blast output and the fasta file used as the blast query
+Import the blast output and the fasta file used as the blast query into MEGAN (File → Import From BLAST) : MARES_MEGAN.txt and rep-seq-ASV.fasta

 Apply the following LCA settings:

 min score 100
 max expected 0.00000001
 min % ID 97